KostasBzn/Udemy_Python_Small_Projects/README.md

 - A simple and efficient password manager built using Python's `tkinter` library for the graphical user interface.

+### 10. **FlashCard Project**

+- A simple flashcard application built with `Python` and `Tkinter` to help you learn French words.
+The app displays a French word and its English translation after a few seconds.
+You can mark words as "learned," and they will be excluded from future sessions.

 ## How to Use

 1. Clone the repository